robrix/A-Swiftly-Tilting-Parser/A Swiftly Tilting Parser.md

 ^Null parsers are nullable; alternations are nullable if either of their parsers is; concatenations are nullable if both of their parsers are; repetitions are nullable; reductions are nullable if their parsers are; all other parsers are not.

+^Unfortunately, both the Objective-C and Swift implementations run into problems again—nontermination is back.

 ---

 # **NULLABILITY and NONTERMINATION 🔄**